smuellerDD/leancrypto/README.md

 * stack-only support: all algorithms can be allocated on stack if needed.
 In addition, allocation functions for a usage on heap is also supported, and

-* minimizing footprint when statically linking by applying dead-code stripping.
+* minimizing footprint when statically linking by supporting dead-code stripping.

 ## Library Build